Hyle-org/metamask-id/metamask-contract/README.md

+🚧  This repo is WIP - None of the README are up-to-date 🚧

 # Metamask Identity risc0 example

 On Hylé, any smart contract can serve as proof of identity.
 This flexibility allows you to register your preferred identity source as a smart contract for account identification.
 Hylé also ships [a native `hydentity` contract](https://github.com/Hyle-org/hyle/tree/main/contracts/hydentity) for simplicity.